tfwright/live_admin/README.md

 end
 ```

-Finally, tell LiveAdmin what Ecto repo to use to run queries in your `runtime.ex`:
+Finally, tell LiveAdmin what Ecto repo to use to run queries in your `runtime.ex`: `config :live_admin, ecto_repo: MyApp.Repo`

 That's it, now an admin UI for `MyApp.Schema` will be available at `/my_admin/my_schemas`.